Offene-Bibel/validator-webservice/README.md

 Syntaxvalidator to DB bridge
 ============================

+DISCLAMER: THIS FILE IS ONE BIG WORK IN PROGRESS

-Connect the syntax validator to the SQL database of the wiki.
+Connects the syntax validator to the SQL database of the wiki.

 Requirements
 ------------